dee6600/Parallelizing-Decryption-Alogirthm/README.md

 # Parallelizing-Decryption-Alogirthm
-Paralleing decrypting using Caeser cipher and polyalphabetic algorithm.
-OpenMP programming is used for parallising alogorithm
+Paralleing decryption using Caeser cipher and polyalphabetic algorithms.
+OpenMP programming is used for parallising alogorithm.

+# main idea is to parallalise the existing decrypting algorithms and run them parallaly.